Education

 I joined UA English in 2007 and teach courses in Irish studies and modernism, postcolonial and critical theory.
 I’m particularly interested in experimental literary and artistic forms, how such works help us to diagnose the cultural, political, and economic systems we inhabit.
 In 2013, I was awarded the University of Alabama’s Outstanding Commitment to Teaching Award.
 I serve on the editorial advisory board of Modern Fiction Studies.
 I founded UA in Ireland.

 I also write on Irish poetry and visual art.
-And I write essays as well.
+And I write non-fiction essays as well.

 I have several projects under way.
-Among them, I’m co-writing a book on Todd Phillips’ Joker, which reads the film to elaborate the function of melodrama in neoliberal economic theory and the recent global authoritarian turn.
-I’m finishing a project on Casement, Joyce, and Beckett that tracks their works’ responses to rubber genocides: from the Congo to the Peruvian Amazon to Auschwitz.
-And I have edited and introduced an art book Sean Hillen: In-sufficient Evidence that currently seeks a publisher.
+Among them, I’m co-writing a book on Todd Phillips’ Joker, which reads the film to elaborate how late capital depolitiicizes the demos, resulting in a backlash of conspiracy, violence, and authoritarianism.
+I have edited and introduced an art book Sean Hillen: In-sufficient Evidence that currently seeks a publisher.

 Selected Publications